merryfeby/BFS-8-puzzle-using-Python/README.md

-# BFS 8 puzzle using Python
+# 8 Puzzle Problem using DFS & BFS